shuklaritvik06/Alertify-Sweetalert/README.md

 # Alertify-Sweetalert
-Just a simple repository to learn Alertify and Sweetalert
+Just a simple repository to record what I learnt in  Alertify,Sweetalert and SweetAlert.